 - Your partner made a will: in that case, the inheritance will be divided as indicated in the will.

 - Your partner did not make a will: you will NOT be able to inherit from your partner.
 When a person is deceased and does not have a will, the property will be divided according to the Civil Code of Quebec, which designates certain people as legal successors by order of proximity.
 First, the law designates the spouse and children as successors, one third will go to the spouse and two thirds to the children.
 There is no recognition for the unmarried partner.
 If there is no spouse, the property is given in full to the children.
-If there are no children and no spouse the succession will go to the parents or brother and sister and so on and so forth.
+If there are no children and no spouse, the succession will go to the parents or brother and sister and so on and so forth.
 If your partner is still legally married or legally in a civil union and has no will, the property will go to his spouse even if they are estranged.

 What happens if my partner and I break up?

-The consequences of a breakup will depend greatly on whether or not you have a cohabitation contract (see “What is a cohabitation contract and what should I put in it?” above for further information).
+The consequences of a break-up will depend largely on whether or not there is a cohabitation agreement.
+Please see “What is a cohabitation agreement and what should I put in it?” for more information. (also add hyperlink: ‘Common law’ or De Facto Marriage | Athena Legal Info)

 If you have signed a contract, it is what will determine the consequences of the breakup.
 If not, first and foremost you should try to come to an agreement among yourselves.
-In cases where you are not able to agree, or where an agreement would essentially be imposed by one of you on the other, you can try certain recourses, like presenting an “action in partition” in court.
+In cases where you are not able to agree, it may be possible to obtain help from a family mediator or legal advisor.
+In the absence of a cohabitation agreement, the general principle is that each spouse leaves with the property he or she owns.

 What other documents are available to protect my partner and in the event of a breakup, illness or death?